SSP is using ExOrdo Review to manage the submission process. All proposals must be submitted through this system.

 List the suggested speaker(s) or organizer(s) you think have the relevant experience for presenting in this session.
 Speakers do not have to be confirmed at this time.
 If you are moderating/speaking, please include yourself.
-Please consider the diversity (gender, ethnicity, etc.) of your panel when recruiting speakers; SSP seeks to provide a balanced program in this respect.
+If you are an experienced, regular conference speaker, consider proposing and mentoring a less experienced colleague to help increase panel diversity and build capacity in our community.
+Please consider the diversity (gender, race, organization type, subject area/discipline, etc.) of your panel when recruiting speakers; SSP seeks to provide a balanced program in this respect.

 Please include a brief summary of specific learning objectives and what you hope attendees will learn from this session.
 You may also use this space to share any other details that you feel are relevant for the selection committee.

 Indicate the type of presentation that will be used for the session and the level of audience engagement you envision: Q&A, roundtable, flash talk, panel, interactive, unsession, workshop, other.
 All ideas will be considered.